corsac-dart/kernel/README.md

 The benefit of registering a library with the Kernel is that once it's registered it can hook-in to Kernel via special interface and extend it.

-It this point only one hook is supported which enables modules to register their own container configurations with the Kernel's DI container.
+At this point only one hook is supported which enables modules to register their own container configurations with the Kernel's DI container.

 > Future versions may include more extension points of course (one example